-SWRK 220 (3-3-0) Introduction to Human Services: A course introducing the theoretical concepts, policies, programs, roles, goals, and historical development of human services.
-The course examines issues, causes, and solutions to human services problems within the fields of social work, criminal justice, psychology, and sociology, with emphasis on human relationship skills fundamental to social work.
+SWRK 220 (3-3-0) Introduction to Human Services: This course introduces the theoretical concepts, policies, programs, roles, goals, and historical development of human services.
+The course examines issues, causes, and solutions to human service problems within the fields of social work, criminal justice, psychology, and sociology with emphasis on human relationship skills fundamental to social work.

-SWRK 230 (3-3-0) Introduction to Social Work: A study of the historical development of social welfare, social work, and various social services.
-The course will also focus on the nature, causes, and extent of major social problems, and will provide case examples of how people are affected by such problems.
-Emphasis will be placed on various counseling techniques, analysis of social policy issues, and the roles, functions, and responsibilities of the social work domain.
+SWRK 230 (3-3-0) Introduction to Social Work: This course focuses on the historical development of social welfare, social work and various social services.
+The course focuses on the nature, causes, and extent of major social problems, and provides examples of how people are affected by such problems.
+Emphasis is placed on various roles of social workers, the generalist method, cultural competence, ecological and systems theory, the strengths perspective, and responses to the needs of the poor, families, and populations at risk such as the elderly, children, sexual minorities, and people of color.
+Also addressed are changing trends in society and how they affect social work practice